 The museum doesn’t have a permanent exhibition but rather it hosts a number of themed exhibitions in different art forms from paintings, installations, photos, and more.
 The building that I visited was opened in 2007, while the museum originated from a one-room office on Hudson Street in 1977.
 Now, the museum has an important and influential legacy and mission to keep breaking new ground.

-Visit the Sky Room, which it opens to the public on the weekends unless it was booked for a private event.
-It has a nice outdoor terrace which offers a panoramic view from Manhattan’s Midtown all the way down to the lower Manhattan.
+Visit the Sky Room, which opens to the public on the weekends unless it was booked for a private event.
+It has a nice outdoor terrace that offers a panoramic view from Manhattan’s Midtown all the way down to Lower Manhattan.